3d N=2 Theories from Cluster Algebras

 Given a vertex $k$, we define a new quiver $\mu_kQ$ (\emph{mutation} of $Q$ at vertex $k$) by

 where we used the notation

 In more physical language, this can be regarded as a somewhat abstract version of the Seiberg duality \cite{Seiberg:1994pq}.
-However, the difference from there is that our mutations in general are outside the conformal window.
+However, the difference here is that our mutations in general are outside the conformal window.

 Let us now construct a non-commutative algebra $\scA_Q$ associated with the quiver $Q$.
 This is generated by a set of variables $\sfx_i$,\footnote{In section \ref{sec.identification} we will comment on the interpretation of these variables as loop operators in 3d $\scN=2$ theories.} associated with each edge $i$, satisfying the relation\footnote{ More formally, we can think of this space as generated by $\sfx^{\alpha}$ with $\alpha\in \bZ^{|I|}$, satisfying the relations